Saïd Business School: History

 Business education at the University of Oxford dates back to 1965, when the Oxford Centre for Management Studies was founded.
 The centre was renamed Templeton College in 1983 as a result of a donation from Sir John Templeton.

 In 1988 a committee chaired by Sir Claus Moser (warden of Wadham College) recommended that the University set up a new School of Management Studies.
 The University agreed to establish a Business School in 1990 and the Oxford School of Management Studies was set up in premises at the Old Radcliffe Infirmary with its first intake of students arriving in 1993.
 The first director was Dr Clark Brundin, who had been the vice-chancellor of the University of Warwick since 1985.
 He was also appointed as president of Templeton College.

-Saïd Business School was founded in 1996 when Syrian-born businessman Wafic Saïd offered the University a donation of £20 million.
-A site for the new premises was found on Park End Street opposite Oxford railway station on what was formerly the Oxford Rewley Road railway station.
+Saïd Business School was founded in 1996 when Syrian-born businessman Wafic Saïd offered the University a donation of £28 million.
+A site for the new premises was found on Park End Street, opposite Oxford railway station, on land formerly occupied by Oxford Rewley Road railway station.
 The building was designed by Edward Jones and Sir Jeremy Dixon.
 The opening on 5 November 2001 was accompanied by a demonstration by students concerned about the controversial nature of Wafic Saïd's donation.
 Saïd was linked with the UK's signing of the Al-Yamamah arms deal.

 In 2007 Templeton College merged with Green College to form Green Templeton College, based on the existing Green College site.
 The former Templeton site at Egrove Park then became the Saïd Business School Executive Education Centre.
+At that time, the site was renamed from Grove Park to Egrove Park to reflect the rapidly increasing importance of the Internet in all forms of commercial activities.
 In 2012 the Thatcher Business Education Centre, financed by a donation from Saïd, was opened on the Park End Street site.
 Saïd donated a further £15 million in 2019 to finance the conversion of the old Osney power station into a Global Leadership Centre.

 In 2020 Saïd Business School lost an employment tribunal case brought by its former director of custom executive education.
 The tribunal found that the whistleblower had been unfairly dismissed and awarded her £1,499,606.62.